sharontherese/sharon-kabel/content/papal-documents/index.md

 +++

+This is an ongoing project that looks at papal documents, what they cite, and how long they are.

+I used the versions of papal documents as found on [the Vatican's website](http://w2.vatican.va/content/vatican/en.html) and [Papal Encyclicals](http://www.papalencyclicals.net/).
+All data are in Excel.
+Contact me if you’ve spotted an error!

 # Citation sources in papal documents

-Citations extracted from [the Vatican's website](http://w2.vatican.va/content/vatican/en.html) and [Papal Encyclicals](http://www.papalencyclicals.net/).
-All data are in Excel.
-Contact me if you’d like a copy or if you’ve spotted an error!

 These charts do not include Scriptural citations.
-All popes quoted Scripture in their documents; what is not consistent is how they handled those quotes.
-Some popes provided a citation at the end, and some simply included an in-text citation.
+All popes reference Scripture in their writings.
+What varies is how the pontiffs handled those references.
+Some provided a citation at the end, and some simply included an in-text citation.
 As a result, comparing the exact citations will make it look as though certain popes or documents did not use any Scripture.
-To improve usefulness – that is, to more easily compare citations among papal documents – I have removed Scriptural citations from the final count.
+To improve both fairness and usefulness – that is, to more easily compare citations among papal documents – I have removed Scriptural citations from the final count.

 ## Pope Francis